SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### Public Figures Spread AI Hype

 - If we lack a scientific understanding of some aspects of AI, it’s because we’ve invested too little in researching it compared to the investment in building AI.
-- the familiar error of not acknowledging the umbrella nature of the term AI.
-That is, predictive AI, generative AI, and content moderation AI are all clubbed together.

 #### Cognitive Biases Lead Us Astray